pedroaurelio-n/CSharp_Studies/Beginner Exercises/README.md

 09 - **EvenUneven**: Checks if a number is even or uneven

 10 - **Grade**: Displays a different message for each grade submitted

+11 - **DayOfWeekSwitch**: Identify the day of the week by number with a switch structure

+12 - **DiscountSwitch**: Choose between 3 options of discount

+13 - **Multiple5**: Check if a number is a multiple of 5

+14 - **ConditionalSalary**: Calculate amount earned depending on a condition

+15 - **SimpleCalculator**: Calculate the result of 4 possible operations (addition, subtraction, multiplication & division) between 2 numbers.
+Structured in a loop for repetition.